jee00609/AWS_Foundational/개념 모음/Amazon EC2.md

 Which of the following are benefits of hosting infrastructure in the AWS Cloud?
 (Choose two.)

 -> **There are no upfront commitments.** &  **Users have the ability to provision resources on demand.**

+### NO.182
+Which Amazon EC2 pricing option is best suited for applications with short-term, spiky, or unpredictable workloads that cannot be interrupted?

+-> On-Demand Instances